-This European Union (EU) Data Act Addendum (the “Addendum”) is incorporated into and forms a part of the main commercial agreement between Digimarc Corporation (“Digimarc”) and the other party to that agreement (“Customer”) for the provision of Services (the “Agreement”).
-This Addendum is effective as of September 12, 2025, and applies to all Agreements entered on or after that date.
+This European Union (EU) Data Act Addendum (the “Addendum”) is incorporated into and forms a part of the main commercial agreement between Digimarc Corporation (“Digimarc”) and the other party to that agreement (“Customer”) for the provision of Services (the “Agreement”) from which this Addendum is linked.
+This Addendum is effective as of September 12, 2025.

 1. Definitions